-The proposed Island Waste Management Centre (IWMC) is located at the southern side of the island.
-The land has been recently reclaimed.
+The proposed Island Waste Management Centre (IWMC) is located at the south western side of the island.
+The plot is located in the islands newly reclaimed area.
 There is no vegetation at the site.
 The site is easily accessible.
-The project site was selected by a process involving the Maldives Land and Survey Authority of the MHI.
-EPA's "Environmental Guideline for Site Selection of Waste Management Centers (Sep 2017) is referred to during the site selection process.
+There is an area of sand stockpiled, a part of which the proposed IWMC footprint lands on.